osism/documentation/source/overview/node-types.rst

 The compute nodes are used for the virtual systems.

-Compute nodes and storage nodes are combined in a hyperconvergedinfrastructure.
+Compute nodes and storage nodes are combined in a hyper-converged infrastructure.
 They are then referred to as resource node.

 Storage node